stevederico/silo/README.md

 # silo

 silo is a privacy-first application that allows you to chat with Large Language Models (LLMs) locally on your device.
 It ensures absolute privacy and security by keeping all data processing local without any tracking or monitoring.
+[Available on the App Store](https://apps.apple.com/us/app/silo-private-ai-assistant/id6741248135)

 ## Features
 - **LLM Chat**: Works with Open-Source LLM models like Llama, Mistral, Smol, Phi, and even custom GGUF models from Hugging Face.